rajakolluru/cheniledocs.github.io/pages/codex-docs/060-chenile-repository-guides.md

 - `chenile-core` now aggregates every classpath `*version.txt` resource into a runtime version map.
 - Services can declare `versionProperty` and resolve their service version from a named `xxx.version` entry rather than only from the default service id mapping.
 - `/info` exposes the aggregated version map.
+- `getVersion("xxx")` resolves `xxx.version`, which makes multi-family versioning practical inside one running monolith.
+- `versionProperty` is optional in both service JSON and `@ChenileController`, and defaults from the service id when omitted.
+- This lets framework-level services resolve from keys such as `chenile.version`, while platform or application service families can resolve from their own shared version keys.

 Admin UI note:
 - `chenile-core` now includes `chenile-admin-ui`, a standalone React frontend for inspecting running Chenile monoliths.